X

 1. Meeting the minimum requirements

 Provided that you want to work as a railway engineer, you must be at least 21 years old and have received a secondary school diploma or any other equivalent degree.
-Other specifics that are required include good hand-eye coordination, in addition to strong hearing and eye sight.
 It is also recommended that operatives have good fitness and physical stamina as the work involves manual tasks.

 1. Education

-In 2023, most railway engineer careers require education in the particular field that you are applying for.
+In 2023, most railway engineer careers required education in the particular field that you are applying for.
 There are many education options available that are accepted by different organisations.
 Some of these include:

 • Training programmess or college – certain diplomas are accepted